jeanimal/heuristica/README.md

 The first row shows the Bowen vs. Collins example we considered above.
 Because CorrectGreater is 1, that means TTB predicted it correctly-- Bowen really does have a higher drop-out rate.
 But regression predicted -1 for this row pair, which is incorrect.

-heuristica offers full flexibility in output with the `rowPairApply` function.
+predictPairSummary is for beginners.  heuristica offers full flexibility in output with the `rowPairApply` function.
 After passing it the data, you can pass it any number of generators to make the columns you want.
 Some examples are below, where we print only the first row.

 ```r